visit/galaxy-docs/_includes/basket.md

       "Queries": [
       {
         "BookItemId": 1,
-        "AddonId": "A:0-C:0-P:0",
+        "AddonId": "A:14548579.0-C:0-P:0",
-        "Quantity": 2
+        "Quantity": 1
       }
     ]
   }
 );
 ```

-The example call will add 2 sparkling wine to the item with `BookItemId` 1.
+The example call will add 7 Seas Breakfast to the item with `BookItemId` 1.
 Set the quantity to 0 to remove the addon.

 The quantity available to book is indicated by the fields `MinimumNumberOfUnits` and `MaximumNumberOfUnits` from the <a href="#addon-products">Addon products</a> call.